mottaquikarim/nycda_supersimple_babel_example/README.md

 # Simple Yahoo!
 Weather App Implementation

-As part of lecture 43 / (or 44...) we implemented a Yahoo!
+As part of lecture 47 we implemented a Yahoo!
 Weather map clone.

 ## To clone